 All students traveling to Germany are required to hold a valid passport.
 If you are unsure whether you will need a visa in addition to a passport, please contact the German Consulate/Embassy in your home country well in advance of your intended travel date.
 Citizens of many countries do not need visas to enter Germany for a period of up to three months.
 Students are advised to review the U.S. State Department Consular Information sheet on Germany before traveling.

-GW requires that you register your trip abroad in the database StudyAbroad for travel policy compliance and registration.
+GW requires that you register your trip abroad in GW Passport for travel policy compliance and registration.
+The GW Munich Intellectual Property program staff will send accepted students instructions and a link to access registration once they are accepted.

 Contact the Office of International Programs at email@example.com for questions regarding accessing the registration application in GW Passport.
-For GW Law students who have not claimed a GW NetID, please visit the GW IT Helpdesk at http://itsupport.gwu.edu in order to claim your GW NetID.
+For GW Law students who have not claimed a GW NetID, please visit the GW IT Account Center at identity.gwu.edu in order to claim your GW NetID.
+Please note that your GW NetID is different from your GW Law Portal ID.

 Information for Individuals with Disabilities